-There are basically three methods of charging lead-acid batteries:

-1. Constant current charging means that the battery charger output voltage is varied so that it supplies a relatively uniform current regardless of the battery state of charge.
+There are basically two methods of charging lead-acid batteries and these are constant current charging and constant voltage charging.
+Constant current charging means that the battery charger output voltage is varied so that it supplies a relatively uniform current regardless of the battery state of charge.
 This is appropriate for a battery used in a cycling application such as a traction battery and requires that the charger be removed from the battery when the battery is fully charged.
 This is not appropriate for batteries used in standby applications such as Uninterruptible Power Supplies (UPS's) or DC battery backed power systems.